Books We Dig:

 Man's Search For Meaning

 Equally educational as it is emotional.
-I first read this as a grad school assignment when I had no idea who Viktor Frankl was.
 The power of hope amid challenging times proves to be life-saving.
+This book is relevant regardless of your stage of life or current work in/out of therapy.

 -